devonpmack/react-pokedex-workshop/README.md

 This should actually do the trick right away, but you'll notice that if you click on Squirtle the page will crash.
 This is because we try to render his second type, but Squirtle only has one type!

-To fix this we need to add a condition before rendering the second `<PokemonType>`, this will be similar to how we have the `selectedPokemon && ... ` syntax before the `<p>`.
+To fix this we need to add a condition before rendering the second `<PokemonType>`, this will be similar to how we have the `selectedPokemon && ... ` syntax before the `<div>`.
 What do you think the condition will be?

 <details>
   <summary>The condition</summary>